robertroessler/rms/README.md

 ## ToDo (or, "The Future")

-Possible items to work on - for myself or collaborators include
+Possible items to work on - for myself or collaborators include (*check* means DONE)

 - [ ] while the low-level *public* interface functions (*e.g.*, rms_publish_bytes(),
 rms_peek()) have been unofficially deprecated for some time now, their end-time is